Dear Patients, (Updated 7-7-2020)

 4) Is the clinic open and offering services?

 Yes, we are open and are still offering all services but with some important changes.
 New or existing patients should call the office first to set up a telemedicine video or phone call with one of our providers.
 We are now able to bill most insurance plans for telemedicine consults.
 We will collect the same copay as you have for your regular in-person visits and you will be responsible for any remaining amount if you have a deductible.

 We are now also offering IV services, microcurrent, Acupuncture and Myofacial release services but please be aware of the following protocol when you have these appointments.

 If you are feeling sick in any way, or are caring for someone who has fever or respiratory symptoms, please call us in advance and cancel your appointment.
-Cancellation fees for in-person appointments are on hold at this time.

 Wash your hands thoroughly with warm water and soap before leaving your home.